-Very few people will step into a house or apartment and exclaim: “Yai, there’s a galley kitchen!”.
+Very few people will step into a house or apartment and exclaim: “Yay, there’s a galley kitchen!”.
 But these tiny spaces, distinguished by their narrow layouts with parallel counters, are a fact of life for many urban dwellers.

 Named after the narrow kitchens on ships, galley kitchens are small, tight, and not really the epitome of what one would call a dream kitchen.
 However, they are also known for using what little space is available quite efficiently.
-How else, seeing as they were designed to be compact, ergonomic, and ultra efficient?
+How else, seeing as they were designed to be compact, ergonomic, and ultra-efficient?

-As you may already know by now, we on homify always search for the silver lining of every cloud, and that includes narrow kitchens.
+As you may already know by now, we at homify always search for the silver lining of every cloud, and that includes narrow kitchens.
 So, to prove to you that a galley kitchen is not the end of the world as you know it (something which professional kitchen planners have always known), we present these efficient narrow kitchen ideas to help you turn that tiny cooking space into an inspired culinary zone.

 Before you pick up a sledgehammer and start tearing down a wall, see if there’s another way to create some sort of opening to the other spaces that adjoin your narrow kitchen.

 For example, you could open up just the corner of the galley kitchen and add some open shelving to break that closed-in feeling.
 This can ensure a visual connection with the room next door (whether it’s the living room, dining area or whatever else) without resorting to a full-blown open-plan layout.
 Plus, you don’t lose any of your storage compartments, which, as we all know, are vital for kitchens, especially small ones.

 Speaking of storage, there’s no reason why you can’t play around with yours in that galley kitchen.
 One idea is to reduce the number of tall cabinets that you're going to use, or consolidate your tall storage into one place.